 A modernist building in central Palma

-Stroll in the quiet medieval lanes of the old town of Palma, have a coffee or glass of wine under shady trees and enjoy the Balearic atmosphere.
+Wander the quiet medieval lanes of the old town of Palma, have a coffee or glass of wine under shady trees, simply enjoy the Balearic atmosphere.

 Views of Palma de Mallorca, Spain

-2. Walk along the Rocky Coasts
+2. Walk along Mallorca’s Rocky Coasts